drmmarsunited/rackspacecloud_powershell/README.md

 Set-Variable -Name CloudUsername -Value "" -Scope Global Set-Variable -Name CloudAPIKey -Value "" -Scope Global Set-Variable -Name CloudDDI -Value "" -Scope Global
+## *The CloudDDI variable is your account number or tenant ID.
+This can be found at the top right of your screen when logged into the Rackspace Cloud Control Panel*
 ```

 After editing the file, please save it!
 You can then launch Powershell, and run "Import-Module PowerClient".
 At this point, you should be able to run all the commands listed in the wiki (link below) at your leisure. <b>It would also help you to extend your Powershell window and screen buffer size to the maximum your screen can support for easiest reading.</b>